nnnamoko/EHUProgrammingTaster/README.md

 ### Clone this Repository using Git Bash

+-Below is an example of how you can clone this Repository._

 1. **Open Git Bash**: On Windows, search for Git Bash in the Start Menu, or right-click in your desired folder and select "Git Bash Here".

 2. **Navigate to your desired Directory**: Use the `cd` command.
 For example: